nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `TutorAid` and the **Actor** is the `tutor`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case 5: Updating payment for student**

+Preconditions: There is at least one student added to TutorAid.

 **MSS**

-1. User requests to list persons
+1. User views list of students
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
-4. AddressBook deletes the person
+2. User identifies the student index to update payment record
+3. User updates payment for student
+4. TutorAid successfully updates the payment for a student corresponding to the given index number.

     Use case ends.

 **Extensions**

+* 1a.
+Invalid list command syntax

+    * 1a1.
+TutorAid displays an error message and requests the tutor to re-enter the command.
+    * 1a2.
+User re-enters the command.

+      Steps 1a1-1a2 are repeated until the syntax entered is correct.
+      Use case resumes from step 2.

+* 3a.
+Invalid paid/unpaid command syntax

+    * 3a1.
+TutorAid displays an error message and requests the tutor to re-enter the command.
+    * 3a2.
+User re-enters the command

+      Steps 3a1 - 3a2 are repeated until a valid syntax is given Use case resumes from step 4

-* 2a.
-The list is empty.
+* 3b.
+The given student index is invalid

+    * 3b1.
+TutorAid shows an error message
+    * 3b2.
+User enters a new index with paid/unpaid command

+      Steps 3a1 - 3a2 are repeated until a valid index is given Use case resumes from step 4

+* 4a.
+Incorrect update of payment for a different student instead

+    * 4a1.
+User enters the paid/unpaid command to revert the incorrect change made.

+      Use case resumes from step 3

+**Use case 10: Reset payment status for all students at the end of the month**

+Preconditions: There is at least one student added to TutorAid.

+**MSS**

+1. Tutor views the list of his/her students
+2. Tutor identifies that all students have made payment for the month
+3. Tutor keys in the reset payment command to set all student payments as unpaid
+4. Tutor successfully resets payment for all students

     Use case ends.

+**Extensions**

+* 1a.
+TutorAid detects an error in the list command

+    * 1a1.
+TutorAid displays an error message and requests the tutor to re-enter the command.
+    * 1a2.
+User re-enters the command.

+      Steps 1a1-1a2 are repeated until the data entered are correct.
+      Use case resumes from step 2.

 * 3a.
-The given index is invalid.
+TutorAid detects an error in the reset payment command

     * 3a1.
-AddressBook shows an error message.
+TutorAid displays an error message and requests the tutor to re-enter the command.
+    * 3a2.
+User re-enters the command.

+      Steps 3a1-3a2 are repeated until the data entered are correct.
+      Use case resumes from step 4.

+**Use case 12: View income for the month**

+Preconditions: There is at least one student added to TutorAid.

+**MSS**

+1. Tutor keys in the view income command to view income earned for the month
+2. Tutor successfully views income earned for the month

+    Use case ends.

+**Extensions**

+* 1a.
+TutorAid detects an error in the view income command

+    * 1a1.
+TutorAid displays an error message and requests the tutor to re-enter the command.
+    * 1a2.
+User re-enters the command.

+      Steps 1a1-1a2 are repeated until the data entered are correct.
-      Use case resumes at step 2.
+      Use case resumes from step 2.

-*{More to be added}*

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.